 - you can attend at our office and speak with our Advocate\Intake Officer

-- the person is within our funded Service Regions
+- the person to be assisted is within our funded Service Regions

 - whether we are the best organisation to deliver assistance

-Due to the demand for services, all pending referrals after the assessment process are added to a Waitlist until an advocate is available.
+Due to the demand for services, all pending requests after the assessment process are added to a Waitlist until an advocate is available.

 Another unfortnate issue faced with the introduction of the NDIS is that most matters relating to NDIS issues take much longer to resolve.
 In fact those wanting Internal Reviews or NDIS Appeals can expect their matter to take months or even a year or more to finalise.
 Hence it takes longer for an advocate to become available and the Waitlist grows.